-Either the IP address or resolvable host name of the system the ping probe is to be run against.
+File Configuration fields: szIPAddress Description: Either the IP address or resolvable host name of the system, the ping probe is to be run against.
 You can either use an IPv4, an IPv6 Address or a Hostname that resolves to an IPv4 or IPv6 Address.
 This system has been called "remote host" in the description above.
-Please note that specifying a host name can cause the ping probe to fail if DNS name resolution fails (for example due to a failing DNS server).
+Please note that specifying a host name can cause the port probe to fail if DNS name resolution fails (for example due to a failing DNS server).
 To avoid this, specify an IP address.
-Please note that you typically can use 127.0.0.1 (the so-called loop back address) to check a service that is running on a local machine.
-This ability might be limited by service configuration, because the service must listen to that IP address.

 Please provide the IP address or the hostname according to your environment.
 We have left it empty by intention.